dkackman/diffusers-workflow/README.md

 ## Introduction

-This is a command line helper for the [Huggingface Diffuser project](https://github.com/huggingface/diffusers).
-It provides a command line interface and json input format for driving the diffuser library supporting the most common diffuser use cases, allowing you to run new models without code changes.
+This is a helper for the [Huggingface Diffuser project](https://github.com/huggingface/diffusers).
+It provides a command line interface and json input format for driving the diffuser library, supporting the most common diffuser use cases.
+This allows you to run new models without code changes.

-It also provides a way to define a job as a json file and run it from the command line, supplying input parameters such as the prompt and any other parameters required by the model.
+It also provides a way to define a job as a json file and run it from the command line, supplying parameters such as the prompt and any other inputs required by the model.

 ## Installation